hammerjs/hammerjs.github.io/api.md

 - [Utils](#utils)

 ## Hammer
-Creates a Manager instance with a default set of recognizers and returns the manager instance.
+Creates a [Hammer.Manager](#hammer.manager) instance with a default set of recognizers and returns the manager instance.
 The default set contains `tap`, `doubletap`, `pan`, `swipe`, `press`, `pinch` and `rotate` recognizer instances.

-You should only use this when you're fine with the default setup, or have set your own initial setup.
+You should only use this when you're fine with the default setup, or have defined your own initial setup.

-### Contructor(HTMLElement, [options])
+### Constructor(HTMLElement, [options])
-Just your element, and options. the options will be merged with Hammer.defaults.
+The `options` will be merged with [Hammer.defaults](#hammer.defaults).
 Also, the recognizer set as defined in `Hammer.defaults.preset` will be added.

-If you'll pass an empty `recognizer` option, no initial recognizers will be added.
+If you pass an empty `recognizer` option, no initial recognizers will be added.

 ````js
 var myElement = document.getElementById('hitarea');